jaspersim/jaspersim.github.io/_pages/publications.md

 Sim, J. H. (2020, Aug).
 Investigating variation in tonal scaling and alignment in young bilingual children.
 Presented at the Experimental Phonetics and Phonology seminar, University of Cambridge.

-Sim, J. H. (2019, Nov) Phonological acquisition of contact varieties of English in simultaneous bilinguals: variation in maternal input and effects on child phonological acquisition.
+Sim, J. H. (2019, Nov).
+Phonological acquisition of contact varieties of English in simultaneous bilinguals: variation in maternal input and effects on child phonological acquisition.
 Presented at the Jesus College Language and Linguistics Forum.

 Sim, J. H. (2019, Jan).
 Phonological acquisition of variable input: children in bi-dialectal homes.
 Presented at the Experimental Phonetics and Phonology seminar, University of Cambridge.

 Sim, J. H. (2018, Oct).
 Language dominance and accent variation: a phonetic study of two groups of educated Malay speakers of Singapore English.
 Presented at the Experimental Phonetics and Phonology seminar, University of Cambridge.

-Sim, J. H. (2018, Oct).
+Sim, J. H. (2015, May).
 Language dominance and accent variation: a phonetic study of two groups of educated Malay speakers of Singapore English.
 Presented at the Experimental Phonetics and Phonology seminar, University of Cambridge.